Jaspersoft/jrs-rest-java-client/README.md

 Import/Export
 =============
 ###Export service
 The export service works asynchronously: first you request the export with the desired options, then you monitor the state of the export, and finally you request the output file.
-You must be authenticated as the system admin (superuser) for the export services.
+You must be authenticated as the system admin (superuser)or jasperadmin for the export services.
 ```java
 OperationResult<State> operationResult =
         client